University, Apprenticeships and Careers

 Student Finance, Scholarships, Bursaries and Grants

 If you applying to university, then you will most likely want to apply for a student loan to help you cover some of the cost.
 You can’t apply for student finance until around February/March of Year 13.
-But as soon as we know the window has opened, we will let you know.
 The Student Finance England website provides you with information regarding how much money students are entitled to, how they can apply and what evidence or supportive documents will be required to make an application.

 Student finance - GOV.UK (www.gov.uk)